mark-drummond/mark-drummond/README.md

 - 📫 How to reach me ...
 -->

 Welcome!
-I enjoy tokens, verifiable credentials, and pedantic adherence to technical specifications.
+I enjoy passkeys, verifiable credentials, and pedantic adherence to technical specifications. 🤓

 There’s really nothing here at the moment.
 Most of my work can be found in the IAM team Jira and Confluence pages.
-You can find me on LinkedIn, my blog that never gets regular attention, and over on Medium where I’ve made some very meagre efforts at writing some identity related content.
+You can find me on LinkedIn.
+I have a blog that never gets updated.
+I've written a few really bad articles on Medium.
+I'm also on the infosec.exchange Mastadon server, but I hardly ever visit there.

 My IT background is in Unix and Linux system operations, cloud operations, and digital identity.
-I am what I will call a “junior” contributor to some of the technical committees at the CIO Strategy Council and I am also a part-time undergrad in Economics at Queen’s University.
+I am what I will call a “junior” contributor to some of the technical committees at the Digital Governence Standards Institute, and I am a part-time undergrad in Economics at Queen’s University.

 You can also find me over here: [@dmark](https://github.com/dmark/).